okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/add-an-external-idp/main/index.md

 1. Click **Add Identity Provider**.
 The Identity Providers page appears.

-1. Locate the Identity Provider that you just added and click the arrow next to the Identity Provider name to expand.
+1. Locate the Identity Provider that you just added and click the arrow next it to expand.

 <StackSnippet snippet="afterappidpinokta" />

 > **Note:** When you are setting up your IdP in Okta, there are a number of settings that allow you to finely control the social sign-in behavior.
-While the provider-specific instructions show one possible configuration, [Social Identity Provider Settings](#social-identity-provider-settings) explains each of these in more detail (as well as the settings in the **Advanced Settings** section so that you can choose the right configuration for your use case.
+While the provider-specific instructions show one possible configuration, [Account Linking and JIT Provisioning](/docs/concepts/identity-providers/#account-linking-and-just-in-time-provisioning) discusses configuration options in more detail so that you can choose the right configuration for your use case.

 ## Test the integration